World Cup rush leaves gaps in Brazil cell network

-SAO PAULO/RIO DE JANEIRO (Reuters) - Rio de Janeiro’s legendary Maracanã stadium was in a frenzy.
+SAO PAULO/RIO DE JANEIRO, April 23 (Reuters) - Rio de Janeiro’s legendary Maracanã stadium was in a frenzy.
 Brazil had trounced the Spanish world champions.
 Yet 73,000 soccer fans could scarcely send a text message to celebrate.

 The final of the 2013 Confederations Cup, a dress rehearsal for this year’s World Cup, was a promising 3-0 victory for Brazil’s national team but a bad omen for its cellphone network.